Properties of Krylov state complexity in qubit dynamics: Single qubit

-Thus, the time-evolution of an initial state $|\psi_0\rangle$ represents a circular motion in the $\alpha_x-\alpha_y$ plane, keeping $\theta(t)=\theta_0$, as shown in Fig. \ref{fig:geom-single-qubit}.
-At this point, we define the distance between two states as the Euclidean distance between the corresponding points in the $\vec{\alpha}$- space and obtain,
+Thus, the time-evolution of an initial state $|\psi_0\rangle$ represents a circular motion in the $\alpha_x-\alpha_y$ plane, while keeping $\theta(t)=\theta_0$, a constant, as shown in Fig. \ref{fig:geom-single-qubit}.
+Now, we can define the distance between two states as the Euclidean distance between the corresponding points in the $\vec{\alpha}$- space and is obtained as,

 where the Krylov complexity is independent of $\phi_0$.
 Strikingly, the square root of the Krylov complexity can be identified as the magnitude of displacement of the state vector from the initial state.